DevboiDesigns/emailer-template-engine/README.md

     if (html.errors.length) {
       console.error(html.errors)
     }
-    // Return the html and the TITLE of the email return { html: html.html, subject }
+    // Return the html and the subject of the email return { html: html.html, subject }
   }
 ```